molgenis/molgenis-emx2/docs/dev_quickstart.md

 git checkout <branch name here>
 ```

-Then you can either build + run the whole molgenis.jar, or only one app, described below.
-Or you can run inside
+Then you can either build + run the whole molgenis.jar, or use docker-compose to instantiate backend and only run one
-IntelliJ.
+app, described below.
+Or you can run inside IntelliJ.

 ## Build whole system

 Requires [Postgresql 13](https://www.postgresql.org/download/) and java (we use
 adopt [OpenJDK 16](https://adoptopenjdk.net/)):

+On Linux/Mac this could go as follows (Windows user, please tell us if this works for you too):

 * Optionally, drop a previous version of molgenis database (caution: destroys previous data!)
   ```console
   sudo -u postgres psql
   postgres=# drop database molgenis;
   ```
 * If not already done, create postgresql database with name 'molgenis' and with superadmin user/pass 'molgenis'.
-On
-  Linux/Mac commandline:
   ```console
   sudo -u postgres psql
   postgres=# create database molgenis;